mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/author_settings.rst

 Krita allows creating an author profile that you can use to store contact info into your images.

-The main element is the author page.
+The main element is the Author page.
 This page was overhauled massively in 4.0.

 By default, it will use the "Anonymous" profile, which contains nothing.
 To create a new profile, press the "+" button, and write up a name for the author profile.